Ricky-Huynh/MyProfileWeb/README.txt

 Paradigm Shift by HTML5 UP
-I use this template by doing some modfication with my information because I can create my profile. html5up.net | @ajlkn
+I can create my profile because I use this template by doing some modfication with my information to it. html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)